Michaelangel007/apple2_print_fixed16_fraction/README.md

 How do we convert the number `$B5E9` back into `.7106` ?
 By _digit peeling._

+Given a fractional number `N` represented as 16-bit integer then:

-1. Multipy N by 10
+1. Multiply N by 10
 2. Print the Integer Part digit
 3. Set the Integer Part to zero
 5. Have we printed the number of decimal digits we want?
 If no then goto step 1